 - Third-party vendors sold 55% of Amazon’s items as of the Fourth quarter of 2020.

-- According to reports of “Business today,” Over 70 thousand exporters joined Amazon Global Selling Platform in India & surpassed total shipments of over $3 billion.
+- According to reports in “Business today,” Over 70 thousand exporters joined Amazon Global Selling Platform in India & surpassed total shipments of over $3 billion.

 - On Amazon Prime Day 2020, over 4,000 Small Manufacturing Bussiness sold goods worth Rs 10 lakh, and 209 merchants became crorepatis.